 - Now the self-assessment period has closed, if you’ve booked a holiday between now and April, working days may be lost.

-- Between now and the beginning of April 2019, there are a number of year ends approaching – December and March, with the latter being the most common.
+- Between now and the beginning of April, the March year end is approaching.
 During this time, practices are often busy with managing compliance services.

-Taking into account all of the compliance seasonality factors, the shorter the lead time to prepare for Making Tax Digital, the more likeliness there is to create a pressure point for your practice, potentially impacting your number of working days to be ready.
+Taking into account compliance seasonality factors, the shorter the lead time to prepare for Making Tax Digital, the more likeliness there is to create a pressure point for your practice, potentially impacting your number of working days to be ready.

-Based on the above assumptions, your number of working days will dramatically reduce – and that’s without year-end work.
-If you currently have more than 75 clients to migrate on to compatible accounting software, then your Making Tax Digital work rate is going to build up quickly.
+Based on the above assumptions, your number of working days will reduce.
+If you currently have more than 75 clients to migrate on to compatible accounting software, your Making Tax Digital work rate is going to build up quickly.